The History of Israel: A Five-Part Series

 Five episodes.
 The full arc.
 No spin.

 Zionism didn’t begin in the 19th century.
 It didn’t start with pamphlets, politics, or Theodor Herzl.
-In Episode 1 of this series, Noam goes back—way back—to uncover the prehistory of an idea, tracing how Zion became more than geography or borders.
+In Episode 1 of this series, Noam goes back—way back—to uncover the prehistory of the Jewish relationship with the land of Israel.
+The series begins in Biblical times, and journeys from the banks of the Jordan to the courtyards of the Second Temple, through kingdoms, exiles, revolts, and redemptions.

 After the Second Temple falls in 70 CE, the Jewish story shifts from sovereignty to survival – and Zion becomes a memory carried through exile.
 This episode traces the path from the Bar Kokhba revolt and Rome’s crushing response to the rise of rabbinic Judaism, the Talmud, and the rituals that kept Jerusalem alive in daily Jewish life.